mkcor/python-novice-inflammation/reference.md

     a [sequence](#sequence) of zero or more characters.

 syntax error
-:   CHECKME: a programming error that occurs when statements are in an order or contain characters
+:   A programming error that occurs when statements are in an order or contain characters
-    not expected by the programming language
+    not expected by the programming language.

 test oracle
 :   A program, device, data set, or human being